 4. Is the website device responsive?

-Not only does this affect the outlook of the customers, it is a significant factor in terms of SEO rankings.
+Not only does this affect the outlook of the customers, but it is also a significant factor in terms of Magento SEO rankings.

 5. What will be the CMS of the website?

-- This is why you need to know the ease with which you will be able to enter data to your website using via a user friendly CMS.
+- This is why you need to know the ease with which you will be able to enter data into your website using a user-friendly CMS.

 - Once the website code is done, it becomes almost impossible to make technical changes regularly as it affects the overall look of the website and depending on the gravity of the changes, it might cause downtime as well; which just can’t be afforded at any costs.

-- Hence, right from the start, you need to be aware if the developers know the intricacies of SEO and if they’re following the right practices all along.
+- Hence, right from the start, you need to be aware of the developers know the intricacies of SEO and if they’re following the right practices all along.